nbiosupr/css_study_op/README.md

-This web-document is for studying html, css, js
-Layout is opentutorials.org followd
+I made this web-document to practice html, css, js Layout is opentutorials.org followed

+Techniques used in this web-docment are below
+- HTML
+- CSS
+- JavaScript (include JQuery)